Diagnostics for Deep Neural Networks with Automated Copy/Paste Attacks: Introduction

 \section{Introduction}

-Having effective diagnostic tools to identify problems with models is crucial for trustworthy AI.
-The most common way to evaluate a model is with a test set.
-But good testing performance does not imply that a system will generalize safely in deployment.
-Assessing a model on a test set does not typically reveal failures such as spurious features, out of distribution inputs, and adversarial inputs.
-As AI continues to be developed and deployed in safety-critical settings, systems failing to learn solutions that align with our goals for them could pose large risks \cite{bostrom2014superintelligence, muller2016future, tegmark2017life, russell2019human, christian2020alignment, ord2020precipice}.
-Thus, it is important to have scalable and effective tools for identifying problems with deep neural networks (DNNs).

-Synthetic adversarial examples that are crafted to fool a DNN can be used to study its failures \cite{raukur2022toward}.
-These examples are typically generated by directly perturbing the input.
-Some previous works offer examples of adversaries leading to generalizable interpretations (e.g. \cite{dong2017towards, tomsett2018failure, ilyas2019adversarial, casper2022robust}).
-However, there are limitations to what one can learn about a DNN's flaws from synthesized features (e.g. \cite{borowski2020exemplary}).
-First, synthetic adversarial perturbations are often difficult for a human to describe because they do not resemble natural features.
-Second, even when adversarial features are interpretable, it is unclear without additional testing whether they fool a DNN due to their interpretable features or due to hidden motifs (e.g. \cite{brown2017adversarial, ilyas2019adversarial}).
-Third, real world failures of DNNs are often due to atypical features or combinations thereof \cite{hendrycks2021natural}.
-But synthetic adversaries cannot directly help us understand how networks make these kind of mistakes.
+It is important to have scalable methods that allow humans to exercise effective oversight over deep neural networks.
+Adversarial examples are one type of tool which can be used to study weaknesses in DNNs \cite{dong2017towards, tomsett2018failure, raukur2022toward}.
+Typically, adversarial examples are generated by optimizing perturbations to the input of a network.
+And some previous works offer examples of adversaries being used to develop generalizable interpretations of DNNs \cite{dong2017towards, tomsett2018failure, ilyas2019adversarial, casper2022robust}.

+However, there are limitations to what one can learn about flaws in DNNs from synthesized features \cite{borowski2020exemplary}.
+First, synthetic adversarial perturbations are often difficult to describe and thus offer limited help with human-centered approaches to interpretability.
+Second, even when synthetic adversarial features are interpretable, it is unclear without additional testing whether they fool a DNN due to their interpretable features or due to hidden motifs \cite{brown2017adversarial, ilyas2019adversarial}.
+This makes developing a generalizable understanding from them difficult.
+Third, there is a gap between research and practice in adversarial robustness \cite{apruzzese2022real}.
+Real-world failures of DNNs are often due to atypical natural features or combinations thereof \cite{hendrycks2021natural}, but synthesized features are off this distribution.
-To address these shortcomings, we focus on finding ways of making networks fail using \emph{natural}, \emph{interpretable} features.
-Several prior approaches have been used for this, each with drawbacks.
-One is to analyze examples in a test set that a DNN mishandles (e.g. \cite{hendrycks2021natural, eyuboglu2022domino, jain2022distilling}), but this limits the search for weaknesses to a fixed dataset and is not useful for studying novel combinations of features.
-Another approach is to search for failures over an easily-describable set of perturbations (e.g. \cite{geirhos2018imagenet, leclerc20213db}), but this requires performing an untargeted search over a restricted set of changes.
-Finally, one can use more open-ended interpretability tools to gain insights about how networks (mis)handle features and then use them to construct adversarial examples.
-However, prior approaches for this (e.g. \cite{carter2019activation, mu2020compositional, hernandez2022natural, casper2022robust}) have been limited to proofs of concept that have relied on a human to manually construct adversaries.